 Commercial stock photography, by constantly repeating the same schema has succeeded in creating a stock photo blindness that turns off rather than incite viewers.
 Their lack of authenticity, coupled with one size fits all approach, has made them less and less effective.
 If you add the overwhelming influx of copies, brought forth by the explosion of the microstock offering, and you get an offering that has managed to crush itself under its own weight.

 Microstock, because of it RF model, allows the same image being used a thousand times to sell a thousand different services or products.
 When confronted with the same image for different products, the viewer has just one reaction : the image is a lie.
 (Which, in fact, it is).
-When that style of image is copied ad nauseam for different images, they all automatically become interpreted as lies.
-Human beings are genetically programmed to quickly identify patterns and associated a canned reaction.
-That is how we have survived for so long.
-Once identified as a stock photo, an image is immediately associated with a lie and dismissed.
-Whatever the product or service associated with it is also degraded.
+When the style of image is copied ad nauseam for different images, they all automatically become interpreted as lies.
+Human beings are genetically programmed to quickly identify patterns and associate a canned reaction.
+That is how we have survived in the wild for so long, dismissing the obvious and redundant ( obviously not threats) to focus on the new and unexpected.
+Once identified, a stock photo is immediately associated obvious and dismissed.
+The product or service associated with it is also degraded.

-There is no doubt that what is happening to stock photography will happen to Instagram in a few years, once the iconic still gets over used by the corporate world.
-But for now, those who have mastered it have the best chance to do much better than any stock photo professional.
+There is no doubt that what is happening to stock photography will happen to Instagram in a few years, once the iconic style gets over used by the corporate world.
+But for now, those who have mastered it, have the best chance to do better than any stock photo professional.